whisthq/whist/main-webserver/README.md

 │   ├── __init__.py --> initialization code/global preprocessors for the app
-│   ├── blueprints -->  our API endpoints are described here │   │   ├── admin --> API endpoints relating to manipulating user and logs info │   │   │   ├── hasura_blueprint.py --> endpoint we use to authenticate GQL queries
-│   │   │   └── logs_blueprint.py --> endpoint we use to upload logs
+│   ├── blueprints -->  our API endpoints are described here │   │   ├── admin --> API endpoints relating to manipulating user and logs info │   │   │   └── logs_blueprint.py --> endpoint we use to upload logs
 │   │   ├── aws
 │   │   │   └── aws_container_blueprint.py --> endpoints we use to create, delete, and manipulate AWS resources